Quick guide Tap to collapse / expand

 Every child sees the world in their own way.
 For children with Autism Spectrum Disorder (ASD) and other neurodivergent profiles, that world can feel wonderfully rich but also full of unique challenges.
-In our latest episode of Play, Learn & Create with Edx Education, we explore how play bridges communication, confidence, and connection, helping children express themselves and build meaningful relationships without pressure or judgment.
+In our latest episode of Play, Learn and Create with Edx Education, we explore how play bridges communication, confidence, and connection, helping children express themselves and build meaningful relationships without pressure or judgment.

 As Heather Welch shares in this heartwarming discussion, play is more than just fun it’s a universal language.
 For children who may find traditional communication difficult, play offers a powerful way to connect through action, pattern, and imagination.
 Whether it’s stacking, sorting, pouring, or pretending, every playful moment can build understanding and belonging.